astropi-b/astropi-b.github.io/sg.md

 </tr>
 </table>

+The above-demonstrated task consists of real observation data from SDSS DR18, and we can see that in many cases, it is impossible for humans with the naked eye to classify a source as a star or galaxy.

 We devloped a novel sector-based methodology for star-galaxy classification, leveraging the latest Sloan Digital Sky Survey data (SDSS-DR18).
 By strategically segmenting the sky into sectors aligned with SDSS observational patterns and employing a dedicated convolutional neural network (CNN), we achieve state-of-the-art performance for star galaxy classification.
 Our preliminary results demonstrate a promising pathway for efficient and precise astronomical analysis, especially in real-time observational settings.

 Recently, several research works have been developed to help astronomers by automatically classifying the galaxies (Soumagnac et al., 2015; Ba Alawi & Al-Roainy, 2021; Chaini et al., 2022; Kim & Brunner, 2016; Garg et al., 2022).
 However, these models perform well but are complex.
 In contrast to the existing work, due to the complexity of our star-galaxy system, in this research, we have proposed the development of a classification approach utilizing a sector-based division of the sky.